Eolu/sax-fingering-chart/README.md

 - A configuration file instead of commaand line args.
 Possibly allow both or either.
 - Alternate fingerings.
 Right now a single fingering is used per note, and it may not necessarily be the optimal choice given the song.
 I'm considering adding some logic that takes the previous/next note into account to decide which fingering to show on the chart.
 - Fingerings for altissimo/trill
 - Detect if a midi file has notes out of range, have an option to automatically attempt to transpose the midi file to fit in the sax range (by octave first, then by semitone).
-Currently notes out of range re just left out with a warning
+Currently notes out of range are just left out with a warning

 ## Example
 ![The Lizards](https://raw.githubusercontent.com/Eolu/fingering_chart/master/examples/lizards.png)